akihikodaki/dts/test_plans/unit_tests_eal_test_plan.rst

   - Initialize 32-bit and 64-bit atomic variables to zero.

   - Invoke ``test_atomic_tas()`` on each lcore before doing anything else.
-The cores are awaiting synchronizatioin using the ``while (rte_atomic32_read(&val) == 0)`` statement which is triggered by the main test function.
+The cores are awaiting synchronization using the ``while (rte_atomic32_read(&val) == 0)`` statement which is triggered by the main test function.
 Then all cores do an ``rte_atomicXX_test_and_set()`` at the same time.
 If it is successful,